Save the Food

 Download these flyers and spread the word!

-Marion County joins four other prominent communites nationwide in providing this sought-after service.
+Marion County joins four other prominent communities nationwide in providing this sought-after service.

 Read the press release .

-Another option to reduce the amount of junk mail you receive is to register for free at dmachoice.org or send $1.00 (not cash) with this form or include the info on your own paper to:
+Another option to reduce the amount of junk mail you receive is to register for free at dmachoice.org or send $3.00 (check or money order payable to DMA) with thisform or include the info on your own paper to:

 Include your full name and variations, the date, your mailing address, your signature and the following statement: "Please remove my name and address from your mailing list."